Pass Door in a Garage Door

 Ask any real estate agent how important a garage is in the sale of a home and they’ll tell you it ranks right up there with bedrooms, bathrooms and large country kitchens.
 Nearly all garages have at least two entrances -- an overhead garage door and a pass-through pedestrian door.
 Not all pass-through doors are conveniently located, unfortunately.
 Stored lawnmowers, grills and wheelbarrows often block backyard pass-through doors, and if you’re standing in the driveway, you don’t want to go through the house just to access an inconvenient pass-through door in the backyard.

 If you want an accessible pedestrian access to the garage, you don’t have to hire a carpenter to tear out a garage wall and frame a new door opening.
 You can add a pass door right in your existing overhead garage door.
 While this option has been available for years in large commercial garage doors, it’s a relatively new addition on the residential garage scene.
 Before you call a garage door installation company near you, read on to learn whether a pass door is the right solution for your needs.

 Pass Door Benefits

 A pass door in the garage door allows neighbors and friends to enter the garage directly if you’re waiting for them in your garage workshop.
-No more tearing their jeans trying to climb your fence or accidentally leaving the gate latch open and letting the dog escape.
+No more tearing their jeans trying to climb your fence or window, or accidentally leaving the gate latch open and letting the dog escape.

 If you aren’t thrilled about exhibiting the contents of your garage every time you go in or out, a pass door will prevent passersby from seeing what you have stashed in your garage.